AdaCore/learn/courses/intro-to-spark/book/05_Proof_Of_Functional_Correctness.rst

 Abstracting away treatment of ghost variables or assertions inside a ghost procedure has several advantages.
-First, it enhances expressivity as, to simplify the removal of ghost code by the compiler: the only ghost statements that are allowed to appear in normal code are assignments to ghost variables and ghost procedure calls.
+First, it enhances expressivity as, to simplify the removal of ghost code by the compiler, the only ghost statements that are allowed to appear in normal code are assignments to ghost variables and ghost procedure calls.